codeonlyjs/website/content/guide/templateForEach.md

-## Additional ForEach Block Properties
+## Additional ForEach Properties

-Usually when working with `foreach` blocks you'll need to specify some additional settings to control exactly how the `foreach` block works.
+Usually when working with `foreach` directives you'll need to specify some additional settings to control exactly how the `foreach` directive works.

 To specify anything more than just the array collection, use an object as the value of the `foreach` key.